kendo-labs/kendo-ui-forms/README.md

 	grunt

-to make sure everyhing is working.
+to make sure everything is working.
 If you see text indicating that the jshint, concat and uglify tasks have run without errors, you're golden!

 ## Running the Tests